ramp4-pcar4/ramp4-pcar4/docs/app/legend.md

 A section item is a legend item that is not bound to a layer.
 Section items can be used to group collections of legend items, as well as display information that can take the format of title, text, image, Markdown, or custom HTML template.

 ## Configuration
 > Note that in the following examples, the `layerId` represents the ID of the layer previously added to the map.
-[See the documentation for Layers](#) to understand how to add a layer to the map through the configuration file (TODO).
+[See the documentation for Layers](../configuration/layer-config.md) to understand how to add a layer to the map through the configuration file.

 The legend, like most other fixtures, can be configured directly through the main configuration file under the `fixtures` object.
 A very simple configuration file below shows where the legend configuration object should be placed: